This is an incomplete and idiosyncratic list. It merely contains what I found helpful or what I think can be helpful to others.

 I do all my writing in non-WYSIWYG editors.
 That helps me to concentrate on the content instead of getting distracted by formatting.
 I use a simple editor and the markdown format for short writing (like everything on this website!) and presentations.
 The great pandoc converter (developed by a philosopher) can make almost any type of document file into basically anything else.
 I write articles in the .tex format using the editor Kile.
 Kile then makes good-looking .pdf files, the most practical format for sharing documents.

 Anybody who ever has to cite multiple things in a piece of writing should use a reference manager.
 I manage my literature with Zotero.
-It exports automatically into .bib files with the BetterBibTeX extension.
+Via a browser plugin, Zotero allows you to save articles (the pdf and the metadata) with one click, directly from your browser.
+Zotero can also automatically export bibliographic data into .bib files with the BetterBibTeX extension.
 Those files can be used in .md and .tex files.
-Extensions for all kinds of office suites are also available.
+Extensions for all kinds of office suites are also available so you can more easily manage citations in a document.